 Student Services: The Student Services Office exists to foster and encourage success in all areas of life-physical, intellectual, spiritual, social, and emotional.
 Students are encouraged to reach out for assistance by contacting the office at 214.818.1332 or studentservices@criswell.edu.
 Pastoral and certified counseling services are also available to Criswell students.
-Appointments are scheduled through the Dean of Students, at deanofstudents@criswell.edu.
+Appointments are scheduled through the Dean of Students Jeff Campbell, at jcampbell@criswell.edu.

 Wallace Library: Students can access academic resources and obtain research assistance by visiting the Wallace Library, which is located on campus.
-For more information, go to the library website, or email the Wallace Library at library@criswell.edu.
+For more information, students can email the Wallace Library at library@criswell.edu or call 214.818.1348.